-- 1. The institution may appeal a Commission decision to deny or withdraw accreditation.
+1. The institution may appeal a Commission decision to deny or withdraw accreditation.
 The request for appeal must be made using the Application for Appeal.
 The application must be sent with the required fees (see Fees page) to the Executive Director of the Commission within 10 days of the receipt of the Commission's letter advising the institution of the decision to deny or withdraw accreditation.
-The institution's failure to submit the application and fees within 10 days will be deemed a waiver of its right to appeal and cause the Commission's action to become final. - 2.
+Upon receipt of this letter, the Commission will make a notation on the DEAC website that the institution is appealing an adverse action and is therefore operating under a show cause directive.
+The institution's failure to submit the application and fees within 10 days will be

+- deemed a waiver of its right to appeal and cause the Commission's action to become final. - 2.
 The institution shall file a written statement of the grounds for its request for appeal within thirty (30) days of receiving the notification of the Commission's action.
 The institution's decision to appeal is limited to appealing the factual record that was before the Commission and to the decision that the Commission made in executing its standards and procedures. - 3.
 If the institution's appeal request is not successful, where the decision to deny or withdraw accreditation is upheld and becomes final, the institution is not eligible to re-apply for accreditation for a period of one year from the date of the final action.